So what have you marked on your shipping calendar for this year?

 One of shipping’s best-known faces has a landmark birthday to celebrate on 10 May.

-Will he be looking for a quieter 2024 than the tussle with CMB he engaged in during the last 18 months?
+Will he be looking for a quieter 2024 after the tussle with Compagnie Maritime Belge that engaged him for the past 18 months?

 Landmark newbuildings

-Catching the eye in January is Bocimar with a groundbreaking ammonia-ready newcastlemax, the first of a series contracted in 2021 at Qingdao Beihai.
+Catching the eye in January is Bocimar with a groundbreaking ammonia-ready newcastlemax, the first of a series contracted in 2021 at Qingdao Beihai Shipbuilding Heavy Industry.

-Before Easter, a first liquefied CO2 carrier for the Northern Lights carbon capture project, sporting Fettner rotors, and air lubrication will deliver in China to start a bareboat charter with K Line.
+Before Easter, the first liquefied CO2 carrier — sporting Flettner rotors and air lubrication — for Norway’s Northern Lights carbon capture project will deliver in China to start a bareboat charter with K Line.

-And by the end of the summer, Leon Patitsas and his Atlas Maritime will lay hands on the first of its LNG-capable car carrier with ammonia-capable Aux batteries, appropriately named Electric Star.
+And by the end of the summer, Leon Patitsas and his Atlas Maritime will lay their hands on the first of its LNG-capable car carrier with ammonia-capable auxiliary batteries, appropriately named Electric Star.

 Rated

-Finally, after a year-long build-up, from the start of the second quarter of 2024, ships will have their first formal carbon intensity indicator (CII) ratings determined.
+Finally, after a year-long build-up, from the start of the second quarter of 2024, ships will have their first formal Carbon Intensity Indicator ratings determined.

 In its latest Green Technology Tracker, Clarksons said: “We estimated that under CII, around 45% of today’s tanker, bulk carrier and container fleets will be D or E-rated if they are still trading in 2026 and have not modified speed or specification.”